 REALTOR® Code of Ethics

-As a chartered member of the National Association of REALTORS®, the Board is responsible for enforcing the REALTOR® Code of Ethics of the National Association of REALTORS®.
+As a chartered member of the National Association of REALTORS®, we are responsible for enforcing the REALTOR® Code of Ethics within our membership.
 Our REALTOR® members agree to subscribe to the Code in their daily business practices.
 Click Here to see a copy of the 2020 Code of Ethics.

-From time to time, disputes may arise in real estate transactions between REALTOR® and REALTOR® or between a member of the public and a REALTOR®.
+From time to time, disputes may arise in real estate transactions amongst REALTORS® or between a member of the public and a REALTOR®.
 Many common disputes arise out of lack of communication.
 Be sure to read this article.

 For instances of interboard arbitration or ethics matters not able to be processed here, please refer to these Professional Standards Resources from the RI Association of REALTORS®.